changemin/OneBorderBox/README.md

 ## 📜 License

-CMOneBorderBox is available under the MIT license.
+OneBorderBox is available under the MIT license.
 See the `LICENSE` file for more info.

 ## ✍️ Author